cloudfoundry/docs-services/services/catalog-metadata.html.md

 title: Catalog Metadata
 ---

-The service marketplace is defined as the aggregrate catalog of services and plans advertised to a Cloud Foundry instance by all registered brokers.
+The service marketplace is defined as the aggregate catalog of services and plans advertised to a Cloud Foundry instance by all registered brokers.
 Cloud controller clients (web, CLI, helper libraries, etc) have different requirements for information about these services and plans that should be displayed to end users.
 In this document, "client" refers to clients of cloud controller.

 As described in the [Service Broker API](api.html#catalog-mgmt), the only required user-facing fields are `label` and `description` for services, and `name` and `description` for service plans.
 Rather than attempt to anticipate all potential fields that clients will want, or add endless fields to the API spec over time, CF provides a mechanism for brokers to advertise any fields a client requires.
 This mechanism is the `metadata` field.